mobify/spline/README.md

 1. Install the Bower package

+    Paste this command into your command line in your project's root directory:

     ```
     bower install spline --save
     ```

+    > **Note:** You'll need to have [Bower installed](http://bower.io/#install-bower) to run this command.
 1. Import Spline at the beginning of your Sass stylesheet

     ```scss